4.7 KiB

 Command Line

-If input or output file(s) are not specified, dotenv-tool
+If input or output file(s) are not specified, dotenv-tool will use stdin or stdout

 $ echo -n "VAR1=value1\nVAR2=value2" | dotenv-tool read VAR1 > result.txt